OdysseasKr/online-nilm/README.md

 All code is written using Keras and Tensorflow.

+You can find NILMTK-compatible versions of these networks on https://github.com/OdysseasKr/neural-disaggregator.

 **Requires NILMTK to run.
 You can find it here:** https://github.com/nilmtk/nilmtk.

 ## The networks